Isomorphism for Tournaments of Small Twin Width: The Isomorphism Algorithm

 for all $v \in L_{j,i+1}^{u}$ where $Q \in \CL_{j,i+1}^{u}$ is the unique element such that $v \in Q$.
 Observe that $\Delta$ is solvable since it is a wreath product of solvable groups (see Theorem \ref{thm:aut-solvable}).
-Moreover, a generating set for $\Delta$ can be computed in polynomial time.
+Moreover, a generating set for $\Delta$ can be computed in polynomial time (see Section~\ref{sec:groups} for details).

 Next, we define a bijection $\theta\colon L_{j,i+1}^{u} \to L_{j',i+1}^{u'}$ as follows.
 For each $Q \in \CL_{j,i+1}^{u}$ pick an arbitrary isomorphism $\varphi_Q \in \Iso(T_j[Q],T_{j'}[\widetilde{\theta}(Q)])$.
 Then, set